denoland/manual/getting_started/first_steps.md

 ## Reading a file

-Deno also provides APIs which do not come from the web.
+Deno also provides APIs that do not come from the web.
 These are all contained in the `Deno` global.
 You can find documentation for these built-in APIs here at [`/api`](/api).

 Filesystem APIs for example do not have a web standard form, so Deno provides its own API.

-In this program each command-line argument is assumed to be a filename, the file is opened, and printed to stdout.
+In this program, each command-line argument is assumed to be a filename, the file is opened, and printed to stdout.

 ```ts
 const filenames = Deno.args;